 HIKE WITH ME!

-If you like what you see and want to be guided by a local, this hike is a part of the tour I provide with Balkan Mountain Adventure Company.
+If you like what you see and want to be guided by a local, this hike is a my specialized Peaks of the Balkans tour I provide with Balkan Mountain Adventure Company.
 Adventure is what we do.
 These experiences have changed my life forever.
 I want everyone to share the joy of the mountains with me and experience my beautiful home.
 BLKNMTN gives you the opportunity to explore like a local and have the adventure of a lifetime.
 Click the link for more information and feel free to reach out with any questions!

 ADVENTURE IS WHAT WE DO